calebjmatthews/endless-desert/concept.md

   - Groups lead by a named character with various traits that can be persuaded to stay in your settlement by using up influence or gifts.
   - Group leaders have a favorite food, favorite activity, and a secret wish.
 Fulfilling the secret wish gives a permanent boost to happiness.
   - Group leaders can equip clothing, a pack (that goes on the back), and a tool.
 These can affect their quantity of products created, quality of products created, amount of resources consumed when creating a product, bonus when entertaining the town, speed when traveling to an exploration site, ability to disarm traps when exploring, and resilience to damage when exploring.
-  - Group-specific happiness influenced by quality of house; kind and quality of food, drink, clothing, presence of cats, and treasure; desirability of job.
+  - Leader-specific happiness influenced by quality of house; kind and quality of food, drink, clothing, presence of cats, and treasure; desirability of job.
 Happiness has a large effect on work performance, is displayed prominently, and can lead to special events.
   - Groups can be assigned to a specific building, which will dramatically increase the output of the building.
 Otherwise buildings are run by generic citizens (if the building has that capability).
 Buildings that produce artisan goods or an entertainment bonus can't be run by citizens.
   - Sunset gradient: #f58f7d @ 0, #6a41b4 @ 67, #0034aa @ 100
   - Day gradient?: linear-gradient(#009aaa, #a1ded0, #f5cb7d);